ebezine/numerousapp-net/README.md

 }

 ```
+`NumerousClient` initializer also have an override taking a `NumerousSettings` value providing more flexible use of API (see below).

 Numerous.NET is designed to work in asynchronous mode : methods that use the `NumerousClient` object must be marked with the `async` modifier.
 In order to use it in a synchronous fashion, use the `AsSync` extensions methods, as follow: